sparkflows/sparkflows-docs/docs/tutorials/reading-writing/writing-delta.rst

 Save to Delta Lake
 ================

-Fire Insights enables the user to write to Delta Lake.
+Sparkflows enables the user to write to Delta Lake.

 Workflow
 --------